Top 5 4th Quarter Trades of OP - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were OPPENHEIMER ASSET MANAGEMENT INC.’s top five trades of the quarter.
+According to GuruFocus data, these were OPPENHEIMER & CO INC’s top five trades of the quarter.

-During the quarter, OPPENHEIMER ASSET MANAGEMENT INC. bought 153,425 shares of ARCA:VTI for a total holding of 192,324.
-The trade had a 0.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $191.88.
+OPPENHEIMER & CO INC reduced their investment in NYSE:BRK.B by 76,635 shares.
+The trade had a 0.48% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $296.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-OPPENHEIMER ASSET MANAGEMENT INC. reduced their investment in NAS:META by 181,125 shares.
-The trade had a 0.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $117.43.
+OPPENHEIMER & CO INC reduced their investment in NYSE:JNJ by 63,589 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $172.66.

 GuruFocus gives the company a financial strength rating of 7 out of 10 and a profitability rating of 9 out of 10.

-During the quarter, OPPENHEIMER ASSET MANAGEMENT INC. bought 127,876 shares of ARCA:IWD for a total holding of 227,215.
-The trade had a 0.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $148.95.
+OPPENHEIMER & CO INC reduced their investment in NYSE:WFC by 250,565 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.26.

-During the quarter, OPPENHEIMER ASSET MANAGEMENT INC. bought 259,910 shares of NYSE:THO for a total holding of 277,308.
-The trade had a 0.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $80.38.
+OPPENHEIMER & CO INC reduced their investment in NYSE:C by 202,480 shares.
+The trade had a 0.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $45.43.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.